The Howard Bison’s hopes for a dream basketball season have turned into a nightmare

 Nov.
 27: Maker is shut down

-The Bison falls to Division II Queens University of Charlotte, 85-71.
+The Bison fall to Division II Queens University of Charlotte, 85-71.
 At various points in the game, Maker is seen grimacing.
 The game broadcast shows Maker getting constant treatment on his hip during breaks.
 The NBA prospect sees minimal minutes during the second half, playing 19 minutes total and recording 12 points, four rebounds and two assists.

 During the postgame news conference, Blakeney tells The Washington Post that Howard will shut down Maker for the foreseeable future.